 Bachelor of Science in Education, Primary Education (P-5) with Visual Impairment License

-A first of its kind in Ohio, you can earn your bachelor’s degree pursuing licensure in primary education and as a visual impairments intervention specialist.
+A first of its kind in Ohio, you can earn your bachelor’s degree pursuing licensure in early childhood education and as a visual impairments intervention specialist.
 This dual licensure program provides you with diverse knowledge and experiences that will contribute to gainful employment in a competitive field.

-A dual licensure major provides you with exceptional opportunities.
-You will complete core courses for the primary education program such as equity and diversity, primary education pedagogy, reading, math, science and language arts.
+Completion of coursework in the early childhood education program such as equity and diversity, early childhood pedagogy, reading, math, science and language arts.

-In addition, you will gain knowledge in visual impairment which consists of courses that will address literary Braille, Nemeth Code (also known as Braille math), assistive technology, assessment, anatomy, physiology and pathology of the human eye, special education policy, modifications and the expanded core curriculum for children with visual impairments.
+Gain knowledge in visual impairment which consists of courses that will address literary Braille, Nemeth Code (also known as the mathematics and scientific braille code), assistive technology, assessment, anatomy and physiology of the human eye, special education policy, accommodations, modifications and the expanded core curriculum for children with visual impairments.

-Professional placements are modified to occur in both primary education and visual impairments settings, giving you a well-rounded experience that facilitates future job prospects.
-You’ll work with a range of students in the visual impairments program at sites from early intervention through high school including:
+Professional placements occur in both early childhood and visual impairments settings, giving you a well-rounded experience that facilitates future job prospects.

 Ohio State academic programs are designed to prepare students for licensure or certification in Ohio.
 If you plan to pursue licensure or certification in a state other than Ohio, please review state educational requirements for licensure and certification at go.osu.edu/onground.